Trentbyu/Fire-base/README.md

 {Important!
 Do not say in this section that this is college assignment.
 Talk about what you are trying to accomplish as a software engineer to further your learning.}

 {Provide a description the software that you wrote and how it integrates with a Cloud Database.
 Describe how to use your program.}
+This program allows a user to create their own account using their email and password.
+The user can then go and save infomation to the data base
+The data base accepts user information tables which allow the user to store their data about their first and last name as well as their address.
+The user is able to create their own collections of data and store what they want to.
+The user can store files on the firebase storage.
+The user can also uplaod to the realtime database as well.
 {Describe your purpose for writing this software.}

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running, a walkthrough of the code, and a view of the cloud database.}